-The HSUS supports a no-fault return policy in which adopters are given the opportunity to find a better match, or receive a full or partial refund.
+The Humane Society of the United States supports a no-fault return policy in which adopters are given the opportunity to find a better match or receive a full or partial refund.
 This approach turns mismatches into opportunities.

 The former adopter can serve the same role as a foster home.
 By learning more about the returned animal, you can make a stronger match next time.
 And by embracing the "returning adopter," you reserve a home for a different animal, either now or in the future.